 When choosing toys for your learning spaces try and keep it simple – there is no need to try and accommodate every current interest, skill or developmental stage just because you are working with children of a mixed age group.

-Try and choose toys and resources that allow for open ended possibilities for play – that way all ages will find value in what is available, they will just choose to play with the materials in different ways not concerned with ‘rules for use’.
+Try and choose toys and resources that allow for open ended possibilities for play – that way all ages will find value in what is available, they will just choose to play with the materials in different ways not concerned with ‘rules for use'.
 Often the simplest of resources and old favourites like blocks, farm animals, dress ups, musical instruments, cardboard rolls etc will provide the richest of experiences – not just for different ages but also for those children with different abilities and interests.
-Of course you can still have a few baby/toddler toys out among the mobilo and puzzles but aim to offer the majority of resources in your learning spaces as opened ended materials.
+Of course you can still have a few baby/toddler toys out among the mobilo and puzzles but aim to offer the majority of resources in your learning spaces as open ended materials.

 Also consider toy rotation.
 I know many centres and especially Family Day Care services lack storage space but if you can find a cupboard or corner somewhere to store well organised toys and resources out of the children's touch you will find that using a toy rotation and storage system cuts down on not only your pack up time but also your frustration level!